If you want to make the most out of your ultimate trip to New Zealand, don’t miss out the best things to do in Auckland.

+As with the zoo, the Auckland Botanic Gardens are divided into different regions.
 The gardens include areas dedicated to African succulents, edible plants, exotic flowers, unique herbs, and native plants.
 One of the gardens’ most compelling features is the native forest with trails that take you through a small rainforest.

 If you’re travelling with kids, make sure that you check out the Potter Children’s Garden with bright, colourful flowers and fun activities.

 Rainbow’s End is one of the top tourist attractions in Auckland.
 It’s a theme park with over 20 rides and dozens of attractions including a virtual reality exhibit.

 The park also contains a smaller section just for smaller kids.
 The Kidz Kingdom includes kiddie rides and attractions for children eight years of age or younger.

 The smartest way to experience the amusement park is to arrive early and get the most out of your visit.
 Spend the day on the rides and the evening in the shops and restaurants.